Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: KS Theorem and Quantum Individuality

 However, the wave-function that figures in [this] equation is the universal wave-function; consequently, $Q$ stands for the configuration of all the particles in the universe.'' \cite[pp 9-10]{Esfeld13}.} \end{quotation}

-However, a more careful analysis should be provided in this respect, for Bohmian mechanics changes the orthodox formalism of QM and might escape in this way the limits of the first postulate and the NDI theorem altogether.
+However, a more careful analysis should be provided in this respect, for Bohmian mechanics changes the orthodox formalism of QM and might escape in this way the limits of the first postulate and the KS theorem altogether.

 Apart from theorems and interpretations, also some of the main problems of QM should be reconsidered taking into account what we have learnt.
-In this respect, a well known discussion in the literature which seems to be subject of the NDI-criticism is the problem of non-locaility, firstly suggested by Einstein through a thought experiment at the 1927 Solvay conference in Brussels.
+In this respect, a well known discussion in the literature which seems to be subject to the KS-criticism is the problem of non-locality, firstly suggested by Einstein through a thought experiment at the 1927 Solvay conference in Brussels.
 According to Einstein, if we accept that the quantum wave function provides a complete description of quantum particles then one can find that, after their interaction and when taken apart, QM predicts a ``spooky action at a distance'' between such quantum particles (see for discussion \cite{Berkovitz14}).
 As we have proven, the ``if'' assumed by Einstein is simply untenable in QM.\footnote{The fact that QM is not committed to this ``if'' was clearly acknowledged by Einstein himself, as clearly recognized in a letter to Born dated 5 April, 1948.
 See: \cite[p.
 168]{EinsteinBorn}.} The problem of non-locality rests on an assumption which is not consistent with the orthodox formalism.
-Notice that the problem of non-separability should be also reconsidered under this same NDI type-criticism.
+Notice that the problem of non-separability should be also reconsidered under this same KS type-criticism exposed in our corollary.

 Finally, we would like to remark that the problem of indistinguishable quantum particles, which is today one of the main foundational discussions in the literature, also takes for granted the first postulate.
 Within this debate, philosophers of physics have been arguing for and against about the distinguishability and individuality of ``quantum particles''.
 Most part of this debate rests, as we have seen, on an untenable interpretation of the formalism.
 One cannot interpret a vector as being an actual individual entity.
 Due to failure of this interpretation the debate on identity and individuality should be critically reconsidered.
-We attempt to do so in a forthcoming paper \cite{deRondeMassri14b}.
+We attempt to do so in a forthcoming paper.